Fall Yard Waste Collection for December 1 - 5, 2014

-The City will collect bagged yard waste and bundled brush on the same day as your regular garbage pickup the week of May 5 – 9.
+The City will collect bagged yard waste and bundled brush on the same day as your regular garbage pickup the week of December 1 – 5.
 Grass, leaves, and garden debris will be collected in paper biodegradable bags (preferred), reusable containers up to 35 gallons in size, or plastic bags.
 Bags or containers must each weigh less than 50 pounds.
 If plastic bags are used, residents are asked to leave the bags untied/unsecured.
-Brush should be bundled no larger than four feet in length, 12 inches in diameter, and no heavier than 50 pounds.
+Brush should be in bundles that are no larger than four feet in length, no more than 12 inches in diameter, and no heavier than 50 pounds.
 Size limits are necessary so bundles can fit into collection trucks.
 Please place the bags and/or bundles at the curb, a few feet from your trash cart, by 7:00 AM on the morning of your scheduled collection day.

 Other Yard Waste Disposal Options:

 • Use as mulch or leave grass clippings on lawn.